adnammit/notes/git.md

 * **rebase**: changing history
 	- `git rebase main` from your local branch basically says "reset to main and then replay all my work on top of that"
 	- great for local development that no one else is working on but can create issues when sharing a branch

+### Playing Well With Others
+* change history locally, never globally
+* never force push unless you have to or are working on a branch you know is not being used by others
+	* if git suggests that you `git push -f (force push)` DON'T. reconsider what you've done.
+* if you are asked to force pull, there could be something malicious going on
+* focused commits with clear messages
+* follow project standards for branching, tagging, etc

 ### Stashing
 * git will not let you switch branches if you have changes in the branch you're switching to that could override your current work